 Pursuant to commencement of the CIR process, the powers of the board of directors stand suspended and are exercised by the interim resolution professional or the resolution professional, as the case may be, in accordance with the provisions of the Code.
 Further, in terms of SEBI LODR Regulations, a company undergoing CIR process is not required to comply with Regulation 20 of the SEBI LODR Regulations dealing with the requirements of constitution, meetings and terms of reference of the stakeholders' relationship committee.

 iii) No. of meetings held and attended during the year:

-In view of the company continuing to remain under CIRP, Following Audit Committee Meetings were held during the financial year 2021-22.
+In view of the Company continuing to remain under CIRP, No Stakeholder relationship committee meeting were held during the financial year 2022-23.